You can apply for the scheme if you are:

-- The portfolio route: This route allows doctors to supply a portfolio of documents that demonstrates their skills have been maintained while overseas and to complete the majority of their assessments while still overseas and are currently still working in this role.
+- The Portfolio route allows doctors to supply a portfolio of documents that demonstrate their skills have been maintained while overseas.
+There is a short one month placement and report.
 For more information about this route and applying, please see the RCGP website.
-This option is instead of the assessment review.
-There is a short one month placement and report.

-To qualify for the scheme you also need to have in place the necessary licenses and qualifications.
+To qualify for the I&R Scheme and Portfolio Route you also need to have in place the necessary licenses and qualifications.
 Depending on your experience you will need to be:

 Welcome to UK practice resources: Click here

 Applying for entry onto the Specialist Register or GP Register: Click here

 Living and working in the UK as a GP:a guide for overseas doctors and their families

 To practice as a NHS GP in England you will need to apply and be granted approval by NHS England to be included on the Medical Performers List (NMPL).
 This approval is granted ‘with conditions’.
 Once you have completed the scheme you will be granted full inclusion on the NMPL (without conditions) and allowed to work as a fully independent general practitioner.

 Doctors with conditions related to performance or concerns are managed under separate NHS England guidelines.